pratikmodi88/RAG-Learning-Assistant/README.md

 🧠 RAG Learning Assistant

+⚡ Built as part of my hands-on learning journey to understand how RAG systems work in real-world scenarios.

 This project is a hands-on exploration of Retrieval-Augmented Generation (RAG) — built to understand how modern AI systems combine retrieval and generation to answer questions over custom data.

 🎯 Objective